s-expressionists/Maclina/MACHINE.md

-This file defines the virtual machine used by CVM, as implemented in vm-native.lisp and vm-cross.lisp.
+This file defines the virtual machine used by Maclina, as implemented in vm-native.lisp and vm-cross.lisp.

 The virtual machine executes a bytecode.
 Each instruction is encoded as a one byte opcode followed by a fixed number of operands.
 All operands are one byte unless the `long` opcode described below is used.